kerufu/Gadgets/myP/readme.md

 In non-learning mode, only show pictures similar to labeled pictures.

-p generator: use simple GAN, may change to ldm+vae (Stable Diffusion) in future.
+generation model: use standard GAN and CAAE, may change to ldm+vae (Stable Diffusion) in future.